nicholaswilde/recipes/docs/breads/best-ever-banana-bread.md

 Make the streusel topping by whisking together the brown sugar, salt, all-purpose flour, and cinnamon.
 Add the melted butter, stirring until well combined.
 Add the topping to the pan.

+!!! note

+    The crust makes it sweet enough as it is.
+Streusel topping is not required.

 ### Step 3

 Heat oven to 350°F.